19hours/sg-statutes/Acts/Wholesome Meat and Fish Act.md

 (ii) any condition of his licence or permit; or

-(iii) any direction given to him by the Director-General or an authorised officer under this Act or the rules; or
+(iii) any direction given to him by the Director-General or an authorised officer under this Act or the rules or by the Authority under Part IIA of the Sale of Food Act (Cap.
+283); or

+[Act 48 of 2017 wef 01/02/2018]

 (c) it is in the public interest to suspend or revoke the licence or permit.